Peter Sculthorpe: Style and themes

 Much of Sculthorpe's early work demonstrates the influence of Asian music, but he said that these influences dwindled through the 1970s as Indigenous Australian music became more important.
 He said that he had been interested in indigenous cultures since his teens, mainly because of his father "who told me many stories of past wrongs in Tasmania.
 I think he was quite extraordinary for that time, as was my mother".
 However, it was only with the advent of recordings and books on the subject around the 1970s that he started to incorporate indigenous motifs in his work.

 Sculthorpe said he was political in his work – and that his work had also always been about "the preservation of the environment and more recently, climate change".
 His 16th String Quartet was inspired by extracts from letters written by asylum seekers in Australian detention centres.

 Sculthorpe came to regard Russell "Tass" Drysdale as a role model, admiring the way he reworked familiar material in new ways.
 He said "In later years he was often accused of painting the same picture over and over again.
 But his answer was that he was no different from a Renaissance artist, striving again and again to paint the perfect Madonna-and-Child.
 Since then, I've never had a problem about the idea of reusing and reworking my material.
 Like Tass, I've come to look on my whole output as one slowly emerging work".

 Personal life

-In the early 1970s Sculthorpe was engaged to the Australian composer and music educator, Anne Boyd, but he never married.
+In the early 1970s Sculthorpe was engaged to the Australian composer and music educator Anne Boyd.

-He was distantly related to Fanny Cochrane Smith, a Tasmanian Aboriginal woman whose wax cylinder recordings of songs are the only audio recordings of any of Tasmania's Indigenous languages.
+He is distantly related to Fanny Cochrane Smith, a Tasmanian Aboriginal woman whose wax cylinder recordings of songs are the only audio recordings of any of Tasmania's Indigenous languages.
 Her daughter Gladys married Sculthorpe's great-grandfather's nephew.